AHS12/express-mysql-crud-typeorm/README.md

 ## Installation & Setup

-yarn is used here. start server by the following commands
+yarn is used here. install dependencies by the following commands
 ```bash
   cd project
   yarn